Setting SMART Goals

 - Therefore, the process of goal-setting must be meticulous in order to not set goals which are impractical, unachievable or even harmful.

 It is unclear who truly formulated the SMART model, as both Peter Drucker (1955) and George Doran (1991) have both been credited with developing the fundamental ideas behind it.
 SMART objectives are commonly used by managers and professional coaches to aid in developing individual objectives for employees.

 As with many acronyms, the constituent letters are often taken to mean alternative things.
 However, the traditional interpretation of SMART stands for:

-This generally means that the goal should be simple, focussed and well-defined; able to be outlined in one specific statement.
-There can be no ambiguity or room for manoeuvre with regards to the primary objectives.
+This generally means that the goal should be simple, focused and well-defined; able to be outlined in one specific statement.
+There can be no ambiguity or room for manoeuvre with regard to the primary objectives.
 In a coaching scenario, or simply when defining goals for oneself, asking simple questions may help to develop a specific goal:

 Achievability is perhaps the most important of all the constituents of SMART.
 An objective is achievable if it can be confirmed to be attainable using evidence of another individual achieving it under similar circumstances.
 Achievability is not necessarily universal – it is entirely contextual and often dependent upon the individual assigned to the task, at any particular time (workload, stress, resources, external factors, etc. can cause irregular productivity).